 Meeting people's spiritual needs is not just important during a palliative phase of an illness.
 Anyone experiencing life challenges may have spiritual needs.
 Spiritual distress is the most neglected form of distress within both health care and psychology yet it is just as common as any other form of adjustment.
 It can take many different forms from lacking in meaning and purpose to a more religious expression where a higher power is seen as punishing and judgmental.
 Indeed, Viktor Frankl (neurologist, psychiatrist, philosopher, author and holocaust survivor) once credited Nietzsche's words; "He who has a why to live for can bare almost any how."

-Even in the midst of misery, it is possible to find something to be grateful for even if it doesn't seem like it (however, it's important to remember that acknowledging our negative feelings, and learning to become more tolerant of them, is just as important).
-And depending on your circumstances, it may even be possible to re-frame your illness as spiritually life transforming by focusing on the personal growth you may have experienced as a result of your illness or the potential benefits that may have occurred since your diagnosis (e.g. becoming closer to your family, writing a popular blog about your experience, mentoring others etc.).
+Depending on your circumstances, it may even be possible to re-frame your illness as spiritually life transforming by focusing on the personal growth you may have experienced as a result of your illness.
+Further, various benefits may have occurred since your diagnosis (e.g. becoming closer to your family, writing a popular blog about your experience, mentoring others etc.).
 Indeed, even in the midst of misery, it's sometimes possible to find something to be grateful for - suffering and gratitude are not mutually exclusive!
 However, it's important to remember that there's a time and place for gratitude, benefit finding and stress related growth; it isn't suitable for everyone's situation.